nebulab/renderful/README.md

 ## Credits

-Thanks to our client, [Bolt Threads Inc.](https://www.boltthreads.com), for sponsoring and supporting our work on Renderful!
+Renderful is sponsored and maintained by [Bolt Threads Inc.](https://www.boltthreads.com).